 Council tax and Debt Relief Orders

-So bankruptcy has proved relatively simple.
-Debt Relief Orders are however a different matter, as applying the same approach that was used with bankruptcy appeared likely to result in a Catch-22 situation, where if you qualify for a DRO you don’t have to pay council tax, so you have too much spare cash to qualify for a DRO.
+If the bankruptcy approach was used with Debt Relief Orders (DROs) there would be a Catch-22 situation, where if you qualify for a DRO you don’t have to pay council tax, so you have too much spare cash to qualify for a DRO.

 That’s nice and simple – no change to the previous DRO regime because the court judgment doesn’t apply, so the Catch-22 problem doesn’t arise.

-The legal argument for treating DROs differently from bankruptcy appears somewhat difficult to follow.
-I’m not a lawyer and I’m not going to try to explain it.
-It isn’t really in any one’s interest to challenge this – councils will carry on getting council tax paid; debtors always expected to pay the council tax and aren’t going to find they are barred from a DRO because of the £50 spare cash limit; and the Insolvency Service doesn’t collect any monthly payments from people on a DRO so it isn’t losing out the chance to collect any money.
+The legal argument for treating DROs differently from bankruptcy appears somewhat difficult to follow but it isn’t in any one’s interest to challenge this – councils will carry on getting council tax paid; debtors always expected to pay the council tax and aren’t going to find they are barred from a DRO because of the £50 spare cash limit; and the Insolvency Service doesn’t collect any monthly payments from people on a DRO so it isn’t losing out the chance to collect any money.

 Council tax and IVAs

 IVAs are of course individual so it’s hard to generalise.
-According to the July 2014 edition of the Insolvency Practitioner’s Association magazine, many of the larger IP’s have already started to include this year’s council tax as a debt in the IVA and to increase the set monthly IVA payment for the rest of the financial year.
+According to the July 2014 edition of the Insolvency Practitioner’s Association magazine, many of the larger IP’s have are now including this year’s council tax as a debt in the IVA and increasing the set monthly IVA payment for the rest of the financial year.
 As with bankruptcy, the net effect on the debtor is zero.